-Configure Windows 10 to Protect Your Privacy from the Following 3 Aspects
+Configure Windows 10 to Protect Your Privacy in 4 Aspects

 Without being asked to type a password (either account or BIOS), anyone can enter your computer and access your visible private files or sensitive information.
 Therefore, it is very necessary to set a password for both BIOS and your account or account at least, which is the most basic protection.
 But how?

 Set password for your account

 When installing Windows, users will be given a chance to set password for their account.

 Once the password is set, typing password is required every time users are booting or arousing the computer.
 In addition, it doesn’t matter even if you did not make such a setting during installation, because there is still a chance.
 Just do it like this: go to Start > Settings > Accounts > Sign-in options > Add.